jackmchristensen/STAT-501/README.md

 				- For simplicity, I will just be using the variable names already given in the .txt file
 			- SAS will assume all data are numbers
 				- In order to read a string you must denote the variable as a string using ```$```
-					- Unfortunately SAS defaults to eight character strings so you need to tell SAS if a string will be longer using the 'length' keyword
+					- Unfortunately SAS defaults to eight character strings so you need to tell SAS if a string will be longer using the ```length``` keyword
 		- This is how you would copy the data from ex01-044beer.txt and store it in a data table called Beer
 ```SAS
 data Beer;